-As described above, Mr. Mulrooney had an aggregate target of \$650,000 for his target annual cash and long-term incentives.
-When determining the allocation between cash and long-term equity incentives with respect to Mr. Mulrooney, the Committee primarily reviewed historical pay practices, internal equity and what it considered to be an appropriate balance between short-term and long-term pay elements.
+As described above, Mr. Mulrooney had an aggregate target of \$1,150,000 for his target annual cash and long-term incentives and Mr. Arian had an aggregate target of \$1,000,000 for his target annual cash and long-term incentives.
+When determining the allocation between cash and long-term equity incentives with respect to Messrs.
+Mulrooney and Arian, the Committee primarily reviewed historical pay practices, internal equity and what it considered to be an appropriate balance between short-term and long-term pay elements.
+Each NEO received annual equity grants comprised of 60% performance restricted stock units (discussed in further detail below) and 40% time-based restricted stock.
+At the time of grant, in consultation with and based on benchmarking data provided by the compensation consultant, the Committee determined that the grant date value of their awards fell within the range of long-term goals, taking into account individual performance and market compensation levels.

-Below we discuss equity grants made during fiscal year 2016, including certain one-time special equity grants, the payout of the performance awards granted in 2014 for which the three-year performance period ended in fiscal year 2016, and the equity grants made during fiscal year 2017.
-Mr. Reilly and Mr. Kaye's fiscal year 2016 compensation is addressed separately on pages 37 and 38.
+Below we discuss equity grants made during fiscal year 2019 to Messrs.
+Burnison, Rozek, Mulrooney and Arian and the payout of the performance awards granted in fiscal year 2017 for which the three-year performance period ended in fiscal year 2019.

-Fiscal Year 2016 Equity Awards
+Fiscal Year 2019 Equity Awards

-In fiscal year 2016, 60% (based on the number of units/shares granted) of the annual equity awards granted to the named executive officers were comprised of performance-based awards tied to three-year relative TSR ("Relative TSR Units").
-As in previous years (excluding fiscal year 2014), the named executive officers received a portion of their equity awards in the form of time-based restricted stock awards.
-As discussed further below, certain NEOs received off-cycle, sign-on and/or special equity grants during fiscal year 2016.
+In fiscal year 2019, 60% (based on the number of units/shares granted at target) of the annual equity awards granted to the NEOs were comprised of performance-based awards tied to three-year relative TSR ("Relative TSR Units").
+As in previous years (excluding fiscal year 2014), the NEOs received a portion of their equity awards in the form of time-based restricted stock awards.